Understanding Karma

 — Mahabharata, xii.291.22

-Often, I am struck by how many people approach healing as if it were a miracle cure—expecting a 100% guarantee, instant results, and complete healing from just one session.
+I am often struck by how many people approach healing as though it were a miracle cure, expecting a 100% guarantee, instant results, and complete transformation from a single session.

-Yet, when these same people visit an allopathic doctor, they readily accept that there are limits.
+Yet when these same people visit an allopathic doctor, they readily accept that there are limits.
 Doctors diagnose, prescribe medication, and offer treatment, but each person responds differently.
-Even at the best hospitals, out of ten people receiving the same treatment, a few may not fully recover.
+Even in the best hospitals, out of ten people receiving the same treatment, a few may not fully recover.
 No genuine doctor can promise a 100% cure; ethically and legally, they are not allowed to.

 The same is true for healers.
 Spiritual medicine also requires the right dosage and time.
-The cycles of karma and the influence of the planets are long.
-Naturally, it takes time for results to manifest.
+The cycles of karma and planetary influences are long, so results naturally take time to manifest.
 Patience is essential.
-Sometimes the process of healing unfolds over months or even years, depending on our karmic baggage, our accumulated good karma, and our willingness to grow and change ourselves.
-It cannot rewrite our entire life script or remove our life lessons.
-Karmic healing often touches us in ways we seldom recognise or fully understand.
+Often, healing unfolds over months or even years, depending on our karmic baggage, accumulated good karma, and willingness to grow and change.
+Spiritual healing cannot rewrite our entire life script or remove our life lessons.
+Karmic healing often touches us in ways we rarely recognise or fully understand.

 From our accumulated past karma, called Sanchit Karma, we select our Prarabdha Karma—the portion of our total karma we choose to work through in this lifetime, through specific lessons and experiences of suffering.
-Based on this, we choose not only our life script but also our horoscope and the key people who will play important roles in our journey.
+On this basis, we choose not only our life script but also our horoscope and the key people who will play important roles in our journey.
 Our difficult yet necessary lessons and sufferings create the very framework of our life’s path and reveal what we have come here to learn.

 Ultimately, healing is not an entitlement but a privilege.

 We heal when we are karmically ready.
 We must learn to wait.
-“Patient” is the term used for someone admitted in hospital, remember?
+“Patient” is the term used for someone admitted to a hospital, remember?

 Sometimes, the answer to our prayers is no.

-Some things will not be healed; some people will succumb to their illnesses, and others will have to endure long hardships—humbly or bitterly, our choice.
-Unfortunately, many lose faith at this juncture, as if God or life owed them something.
-Blaming God is pointless because it is our karma that is playing out.
+Some things will never be healed; some people will succumb to their illnesses, and others will have to endure long hardships—humbly or bitterly, according to our choice.
+At such times, many lose faith, as though God or life owed them something.
+Yet blaming God is futile, because it is our own karma that is unfolding.
 God can only guide us toward healing.

-When it is your time to heal, you will find the right doctor, the right medicine, and the right therapy, and it will all work.
-Otherwise, you may find yourself hopping from one healer, doctor, or therapist to another—in vain.
-Even the best doctor may give you the wrong diagnosis or treatment.
+When your time to heal arrives, you will meet the right doctor, receive the right medicine, and discover the right therapy—and they will work.
+Until then, you may find yourself moving from one healer, doctor, or therapist to another, without lasting results.
+Even the finest doctor can, at times, offer an incorrect diagnosis or treatment.

-A healer, on the other hand, has a holistic outlook from the beginning.
-He knows healing the spirit is far more important and lasting than merely tending to the body.
-Healing is a journey.
-Be willing to embark on it if you truly want to heal.
+A healer, however, approaches you with a holistic vision from the very beginning.
+He understands that healing the spirit is far more important and enduring than simply treating the body.
+Healing is a journey; be willing to embark on it if you truly wish to heal.

 The beauty of the law of karma is that redemption is possible for everyone.
 As the Brihadaranyaka Upanishad, one of our oldest Dharmic scriptures, says: “Truly, one becomes good through good deeds, and evil through evil deeds.”
 (3.2.13) By choosing better, you create better Agami Karma—your future karma.

-Some simply wait, as the Universe patiently waits for them to move toward their inner light, to cultivate humility, and to generate good karma.
+Some simply wait, as the Universe patiently waits for them to turn inward toward their light, to grow in humility, and to generate good karma.

-We are here to heal our spirit, yet we mostly focus on healing the physical body, and sometimes the emotional or mental body.
-When you work on healing your spirit, you win no matter what.
-And what better way to heal the spirit than through prayer?
+We have come here to heal our spirit, yet we pour most of our effort into healing the physical body, and occasionally the emotional or mental body.
+When you begin to heal your spirit, you win—no matter what happens outwardly.
+And what more powerful way to heal the spirit than sincere prayer?

 Tonight, don’t forget to pray.

-Miracles are the purview of God, and heartfelt prayer opens us to God’s benevolence.
+Miracles belong to God, and heartfelt prayer opens us to God’s benevolence.

-It is God who heals.
-The rest of us only facilitate the process.
-Knowing this, won’t you pray tonight?
-“Heal me, God, heal me; make me whole again…” When a vase is shattered into a thousand pieces, you might try to glue it back together piece by piece—or you can take it to the Creator and ask Him to renew it, as only He can.
+It is God who heals; the rest of us merely facilitate the process.
+With this in mind, won’t you pray tonight?
+“Heal me, God, heal me; make me whole again…” When a vase is shattered into a thousand pieces, you could try to glue it back together piece by piece—or you could take it to the Creator and ask Him to renew it, as only He can.

 Amazing grace.